iTzSharkSV/Java-Style-Guide/README.md

 A source file consists of, in order:

-1. License or copyright information, if present
+1. License or copyright information (if present)
 2. Package statement
 3. Import statements
 4. Exactly one top-level class